 Architecture & Allied Arts Library:

 The collections of the Architecture and Allied Arts Library primarily support academic programs associated with the School of Architecture and Allied Arts.
-In addition to the library's 84,000 bound volumes, holdings include architectural drawings, photographs, microforms, electronic resources, and theses and terminal project reports.
+In addition to the library's 86,000 bound volumes, holdings include architectural drawings, photographs, electronic resources, and theses and terminal project reports.
 The Library holds about 2,700 periodical titles including approximately 350 current subscriptions.

 While the AAA Library is the university's primary location for architectural and visual arts research, significant related holdings are located elsewhere on campus.
 Most notably, Knight Library holds more than 22,000 art and architecture books and journals.
 Materials throughout the UO Library System can be found through the Libraries' online catalog.

 Access and checkout

-Items on course reserves (AAA RSRV) have shortened loan periods, any other cataloged materials with limited or restricted loan conditions will be indicated as such in the UO Library catalog.
+Items on course reserves have shortened loan periods, any other cataloged materials with limited or restricted loan conditions will be indicated as such in the UO Library catalog.

 Most materials are shelved in publicly accessible open stacks.
-Materials that must be requested from staff at the checkout desk are course reserves (AAA RSRV), closed stack materials (AAA Secure and AAA Desk), and remote storage items (AAA Storage).
-For AAA Secure materials, you may wish to call ahead, as not all staff can retrieve items from this collection.
+Materials that must be requested from staff at the checkout desk are course reserves, architectural drawings, rare books, archival slides, artist's books, and remote storage items.

 The AAA Library has some materials located in separate sections because of purpose or format.
 These sections, and materials of particular interest, are described below.

 The AAA Library's drawings collection consists primarily of works associated with the School of A&AA.
 Consult this finding aid for a description of historic student drawings.
 The library does not house plans of campus buildings.
 The official repository of 'as-built' UO building plans is the Facilities Services design office which provides services for consultation and reproduction of drawings.
 The UO Library's Special Collections department maintains several unique collections of architectural archives, photographs, and drawings and staff there should be consulted about holdings and access.

 Materials identified as part of the collection "AAA Oversize" are on the main floor of the library.
 Oversize material have an "x" preceding the call number label.